Search: 424 results

 But Jesus called them unto him, and said, Suffer little children to come unto me, and forbid them not: for of such is the kingdom of God.

-Then an official asked Jesus, "Good Teacher, what must I do to inherit eternal life?"
+Then a certain ruler [Note: This man was young and rich.
+See Matt.
+19:16-22] asked Jesus, "Good Teacher, what should I do in order to inherit never ending life?"

 And Jesus said unto him, Why callest thou me good? none is good, save one, that is, God.